Being child-centred is the focus of all our work

 In all our work we strive to be child-centred.
 This helps us to make decisions that are in the best interests of the child.

-Our Strategy, Rights and Advice Team run the Child and Youth Voices Project where we routinely seek the views of students through online surveys, to inform our work.
+Our Strategy, Rights and Advice Team run the Mai World: Child and Youth Voices work where we routinely seek the views of students through online surveys, to inform our work.
 These surveys are used to gather children’s ideas about issues, such as the flag referendum, or government policies or legislation.
-We publish the results of these surveys here.

-When our Monitoring Team visits Child, Youth and Family or Youth Justice residences, the staff make sure they talk with children and young people about their experiences in care.
+When our Monitoring Team visits Oranga Tamariki care or youth justice residences, the staff make sure they talk with children and young people about their experiences in care.
 Children provide us with unique insights into the care they receive from the state.
-The feedback we gather from children and young people on our visits is an integral part of the reports made to Child, Youth and Family, as well as the public State of Care report.
+The feedback we gather from children and young people on our visits is an integral part of the reports made to Oranga Tamariki, as well as the public State of Care report.